LeeTaylorLondon/Dissertation/README.md

     * [-] From the best reproduced project/method improve on their
     mentioned stated weaknesses

-Goals:
+Goals (Overall):
     * [-] Overall goal: 'Present a systematic or thorough lit. review.'

     * [-] About my current lit. review take the best papers and find the
       originals from somewhere else then reproduce only the best